Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Ashbury, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Ashbury recorded around 14 residential properties granted approval per year over the past five financial years, totalling an estimated 72 homes.
-So far in FY-26, no approvals have been recorded.
-Over these five financial years, an average of one new resident per year per dwelling constructed was observed, indicating balanced supply and demand conditions.
-However, recent data shows this has intensified to 52 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
-New properties are constructed at an average value of $389,000, reflecting more affordable housing options compared to regional norms.
+AreaSearch analysis of ABS building approval numbers indicates Ashbury recorded around 11 residential properties granted approval per year over the past five financial years, totalling an estimated 55 homes.
+As of FY26, one approval has been recorded.
+The average new residents per year per dwelling constructed between FY21 and FY25 was 1.4, suggesting a balanced supply and demand creating stable market conditions.
+However, this intensified to 34.7 people per dwelling over the past two financial years, indicating growing popularity and potential undersupply.
+New properties are constructed at an average value of $389,000.

-According to AreaSearch's latest quarterly estimate, Ashbury is expected to grow by 408 residents through to 2041.
+Looking ahead, Ashbury is expected to grow by 374 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development